Old Crowns Before

-Dr. Forgosh and his team at Green Hills Dentistry use advanced technology to offer solutions for complex dental problems.
+Dr. Forgosh and his team at Green Hills Family & Cosmetic Dentistry use advanced technology to offer solutions for complex dental problems.
 Thanks to improvements in digital imaging and modeling, capping a tooth with a porcelain crown is simpler than ever.
 We use modern techniques to create crowns that greatly improve the stability of your teeth.
 The entire process of preparing, fabricating and delivering a crown can be completed in a single visit!

 What Is a Porcelain Dental Crown?

 Dental crowns, sometimes called “caps,” entirely cover a damaged tooth with high strength porcelain that precisely matches natural tooth structure.
 Crowns are bonded in place on the same day as they are prepared and fabricated.
 Once bonded, they look, feel and function just like a natural tooth.

 Crowns strengthen teeth and can improve their shape and appearance.
 When Dr. Forgosh shapes a crown, he designs it to match an ideal version of the original tooth, giving it a natural appearance.
 The crown is molded to fit in with the rest of your teeth preventing any interference with your teeth or jaw alignment.
 Porcelain crowns can match the original color of your teeth as well, making them indistinguishable from natural teeth.